isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 Self sufficient communities

 These villages were usually self sufficient equipped with basic facilities and services that could sustain life in the rural areas.
-In fact, it was common to come across villages that not only had schools, but also other facilities such as temples, markets and provision shops.
+In fact, it was common to come across villages that not only had schools, but also other facilities such as temples, markets, provision shops and even clinics.

 Quote what does Jurong mean